 With that, you’ve got the basics of email marketing.
 But why stop there?

-Basic email strategies can only get you so far.
-That’s why we’ve compiled a couple of advanced tips and strategies you can use to take your email marketing even further.
+We’ve put together several advanced tips and strategies you can use to take your email marketing even further.

 You can optimize your emails further by zeroing in on these 3 things:

 Your emails can’t generate sales if they don’t land in your customers’ inboxes in the first place.

 To optimize your email deliverability, make sure you send relevant content to your high-quality customers.
 Also, follow the spam filter criteria set by email service providers and internet service providers.

 Emails can generate 30% of your DTC store’s revenue.
 Flows, also called automated emails, should be responsible for 15% to 20% of that.